Ruby Thoma: Minister for Finance and later Parliamentary activity

 She joined President Hammer DeRoburt's parliamentary majority, and he appointed her minister, from December 1986 until the government was brought down upon losing the confidence of Parliament in August 1989.
 Ruby Dediya kept her seat in Parliament in the ensuing general election, but lost it in the 1992 election.
 She founded the People's Movement Association to oppose what she saw as wasteful public spending by President Bernard Dowiyogo's government.
 As she was a public sector employee, she was consequently sacked from her position as a midwife.
 She regained her seat in Parliament in the 1995 general election.
-She was appointed as Minister Assisting the President of Nauru in the cabinet of Kennan Adeang from November 1996 to December 1996, and she hold the portfolio of Minister of Finance at the same time.
+She was appointed as Minister Assisting the President of Nauru in the cabinet of Kennan Adeang from November 1996 to December 1996, and held the portfolio of Minister of Finance at the same time.
 However, she lost her seat in 1997.
 This marked the end of her political career.